 - Chris Allen, Assistant Lead Research Administrator (aLRA)

-- Bonnie Funk, RN BSN, Research Practice Manager
+- Bonnie Hilliard, RN BSN, Research Practice Manager

 The RQO, aided by the Assistant RQO, has primary responsibility for addressing research integrity concerns, keeping research faculty and staff informed of relevant updates to institutional policies and procedures, assisting the Clinical Research Unit (CRU) with Clinical Quality Management Plans (CQMP) and data management plans (DMP), and working with the Advancing Scientific Integrity, Services and Training (ASIST) Team to track research related training compliance.